WKDN (AM): Greater Media takes over

 In the late 1990s, WPEN began airing some paid programming during the day on weekends.
 Ratings were still decent, but demographics were making it difficult to sell advertising.
 The weekend paid programming would be used to raise revenue for the station to be able to be profitable.
 While the station did not ever strictly play standards and featured some soft rock mixed in during much of the day, they changed focus in 2001.
-At that point, WPEN cut back on big bands and added more 50's and 60's rock and roll to the playlist.
+At that point, WPEN cut back on big bands and added more 1950s and 1960s rock and roll to the playlist.
 While there was no hard rock, there were a decent amount of pop/rock oldies one would not expect to find on an adult standards station.
 In 2003, WPEN became the radio home of Jerry Blavat.
-He would host a 50's and 60's rock and roll oldies show playing a lot of rock and roll cuts WPEN still normally did not play at that point.
+He would host a 1950s and 1960s rock and roll oldies show playing a lot of rock and roll cuts WPEN still normally did not play at that point.
 Still, even in 2003, WPEN was still focused on the standards vocalists.
 WPEN had been also mixing in contemporary standards artists like Michael Bublé, Norah Jones, Harry Connick Jr., and others since the mid-1990s.

 In late 2001, WPEN agreed to become the flagship radio station of the Philadelphia Phillies for the 2002 through 2004 seasons.
 This led to increased attention for the station, but not all of it was favorable.
 Many listeners in outlying suburbs complained that they could not pick up the games, which had previously been on the stronger signal of WPHT (the weak signal also was a favorite of pundits and jokesters, one of which quipped that WPEN stands for "We Practically Emit Nothing").
 Although Greater Media had plans to improve WPEN's signal, they could not be implemented during the term of the contract.
 The Phillies returned to WPHT for the 2005 season.